Marx1/PicoFox/README.md

 ![FlipperMusicTTL Format](https://user-images.githubusercontent.com/6899421/171048290-1e95c9ba-5c26-4e6b-a969-ecd6003c6423.gif)

-You fan find details of this here, as well as exmaple tunes: https://github.com/neverfa11ing/FlipperMusicRTTTL and https://1j01.github.io/rtttl.js/
+You fan find details of this here, as well as example tunes: https://github.com/neverfa11ing/FlipperMusicRTTTL and https://1j01.github.io/rtttl.js/, you can also adapt some from websites like https://rtttl-hub.io/

 **NOTES:**
 - `FREQUENCY_SHIFTING` can cause the audio to sound bad.
 This causes the carrier to shift around a bit to make it a bit harder to find the fox.